Clarity Care Board of Directors

 Rose is married and has three children.
 She has lived in Winnebago County since 1980.

-Peter Prickett rejoined the Clarity Care Board of Directors in June 2008 and serves as Vice Board Chair.
+Peter Prickett rejoined the Clarity Care Board of Directors in June 2008.
 He also serves on the committees for Community Development, and Finance.

 He and his wife Ann live in Oshkosh.